Introduction to The Judicialization of International Law - a Mixed Blessing? to appear, Oxford University Press 2017

 Suggested Citation: Suggested Citation

-Follesdal, Andreas and Ulfstein, Geir, Introduction (May 15, 2017).
+Follesdal, Andreas and Ulfstein, Geir, International Courts and Tribunals: Rise and Reactions (May 15, 2017).
 Introduction to The Judicialization of International Law - a Mixed Blessing? to appear, Oxford University Press 2017.
 Available at SSRN: https://ssrn.com/abstract=2968609